DB: So, what changed that you came to realize that land was such a significant, all-encompassing issue?

 So interestingly the voting system is based on registration of the tea farms.
 In most cases the title deeds are under the husband’s name, and those are the ones that appear for the meetings.
 For the female headed households though, I found there was this scenario where the female headed households, yes, they represent themselves in those meetings, but their voices are always suppressed because they are the minority.
 The men are the majority.
 And so that trickles down and influences the constitution of the governance structures.

 The other issue is education: women hardly even know about the bonus, you know?
 Of course, they know, ‘A kilo will cost this,’ but they don’t know, ‘If I own seven acres of tea, how much of a bonus could I get?
 When is it disbursed?
 Who disburses it?
 How is the marketing done, how is the auctioneering done?’

 And there’s an issue of ownership of land.

 One of the focus group discussions was that there was a woman that was in a polygamous setup.
 And they found that the husband had almost twenty acres of tea.
 And she asked for her share so that she can take care of her children.
-And the husband was gracious enough and gave her a share, but on condition that the husband still manages it for her.
+And the husband was gracious enough and gave her a share but still it was on the condition that the husband still manages it for her.
 So, in terms of bonus, in terms of representation in quarterly meetings, the husband still attends on her behalf.
 Women hardly get absolute ownership and decision making over it.

-Then I thought, ‘If we are designing interventions as not-for-profit, there is need to be in touch with the reality in different contexts as well.’
-I also realized we have been working on these issues for quite some time, but probably with some assumptions.
+Then I thought, ‘If we are designing interventions as not-for-profit, there is a need to be in touch with the reality in different contexts as well.’
+I also realized we have been working on these issues for quite some time, probably from an assumptive point of view.
 We do not document the real experiences from the ground that would then inform the designing or baseline surveys for project designing and so forth.
-There is need to do more.
+There is a need to do more.